VioletteK/mutual_network/README.md

 - the *Time_delay* with when it starts, when it ends and the *step* It plots a map of the number of spikes for each neuron in the `time_window`, the mean number of spikes in the square window starting frow each neuron as its low left corner and the Vm.

+## Mouses DATA
+The data are savec as a 100x100x511 list (sizexsizextime)